Pomaks: North Macedonia

 The Macedonian Muslims (or Torbeši), are also referred to as Pomaks, especially in historical context.
 They are a minority religious group in North Macedonia, although not all espouse a Macedonian national identity and are linguistically distinct from the larger Muslim ethnic groups in the country, Albanians and Turks.
 However the estimated 100,000 Pomaks in North Macedonia maintain a strong affiliation to the Turkish identity.

 Albania

 Slavic-speaking Muslims, sometimes referred to as "Pomaks", live also in the Albanian region of Golloborda.
 However these people are also referred to as "Torbeš".
 Within Macedonian academia, their language has been regarded as Macedonian, while within Bulgarian academia, their dialect is considered as part of the Bulgarian language.
 Part of this people still self-identify as Bulgarians.

 Kosovo

 The Gorani occasionally are also referred to as Pomaks in historical context.
 They are people who inhabit the Gora region, located between Albania, Kosovo and North Macedonia.
 The general view is that they should be treated as a distinct minority group.
 Part of these people are already albanised.
-By the last censuses at the end of the 20th century in Yugoslavia they have declared themselves to be ethnic Muslims, like Bosniaks.
+By the last censuses at the end of the 20th century in Yugoslavia they had declared themselves to be ethnic Muslims, like Bosniaks.